-The first of two principal overland routes to Parque Nacional Corcovado, the Puerto Jiménez route on the eastern side of the peninsula is much more ‘developed.’
-Of course, as this is Osa, development doesn't amount to much more than a single, devastatingly potholed road and a sprinkling of villages along the coast of Golfo Dulce.
+Of the two principal overland routes to Parque Nacional Corcovado, the Puerto Jiménez route on the eastern side of the peninsula is much more ‘developed.’
+Of course, as this is Osa, development doesn't amount to much more than a single road and a sprinkling of villages along the coast of Golfo Dulce.

 Mal País & Santa Teresa